denialpan/dankeyboard/README.md

 - Clicking the `X` button on the top right of the program window.
 - Terminated by right clicking the program icon in the taskbar system tray and clicking "Terminate"

 _This also means that terminating the program through `Task Manager` may result in input activity loss.
-There is no saving method tied to ending a process from outside._
+There is no saving method tied to ending the process from outside._

 # Install

 ### Download

-To ensure that you download a safe version, only download from this repository's releases page.
-Each release will have its respective **SHA256** and a VirusTotal listed as well.
+To ensure that you download a safe version, only download from this repository's [releases](https://github.com/denialpan/dankeyboard/releases) page.
+Each release will have its respective safe **SHA256** and a VirusTotal listed as well.

 ### Build and Compile